 Cross-country skiing is a favourite Ottawa pastime in the winter.
 Several trails are even accessible within the city centre, including the popular Sir John A. Macdonald Winter Trail (known locally as the SJAM Trail).
-Its groomed tracks are meant for snowshoeing, walking and fat biking for 16 km (10 miles) multi-user groomed trail winds along the Ottawa River running westward from the Canadian War Museum, near downtown.
-There are also over 150 km (93 miles) of cross-country ski trails in the Greenbelt area encircling Ottawa.
-You can use the trails for free and all are suitable for beginner and family outings.
+The 16 km (10 miles) multi-user groomed trail winds along the Ottawa River, from the Canadian War Museum to the vibrant Westboro Village.
+Or explore over 150 km (93 miles) of trails in the Greenbelt area around Ottawa.
+Access is free and all are suitable for beginner and family outings.

-For downhill enthusiasts, Ottawa is like an urban resort, with challenging hills within easy driving distance of downtown, including Camp Fortune and Mont Cascades.
+For downhill skiing and snowboarding enthusiasts, Ottawa is like an urban resort with challenging hills within easy driving distance of downtown, including Camp Fortune and Mont Cascades.
 Downhill tubing is also offered at select locations.